Frequently Asked Questions

-Programs are scheduled throughout Southern California at eight regional campuses located in San Diego, Santa Ana, Torrance, Burbank, Temecula, Riverside, Rancho Cucamonga and Redlands.
+Programs are scheduled throughout Southern California at eight regional campuses located in San Diego, South Coast Metro, Torrance, Burbank, Temecula, Riverside, Rancho Cucamonga and Redlands.
 Not every program is offered at every location at all times, so please check back regularly as our course calendar changes frequently.
 A few courses are also offered online.

 Do you offer degree credit?